PDackers/Minigrep/README.md

 ```

 ## Note
-This is not a drop in replacement for grep.
+This is not a drop-in replacement for grep.
 This is written for the sake of learning Rust.

 ## Source
 This is an excersice from [the experimental book](https://rust-book.cs.brown.edu/ch12-00-an-io-project.html).